ARC-Lab-UF/intel-training-modules/SYCL/README.md

 `qsub -I -l nodes=s001-n234:ppn=2`

 Once logged onto a node, you can execute these examples by following the example-specific compilation instructions.
+For custom compilations, you can use the following:

+`icpx -fsycl input_file -o output_file -Wall -O3`

 # Suggested Study Order